Escalon Truck Accident Lawyer

 - Medical expenses.
 This will include those bills already incurred and future care recommended by a physician.

 - Wage/income loss.
 If your injuries keep you from working, you are entitled to repayment for that wage loss.
-If you cannot return to your former line of work because of injuries or if you become permanently disabled, you can present a loss of earning capacity claim.
+If you cannot return to your former line of work because of injuries or become permanently disabled, you can present a loss of earning capacity claim.

 - Pain and suffering.